The Land Registry and title deeds

 If the house is registered at the Land Registry you should be able to find details of who owns the property, price paid/value plans, owners, mortgages and other historical information.
 To find out more about this and Title Deeds read below.

-_You can apply to the Land Registry for a copy of the registration records of the house you are researching.
+You can apply to the Land Registry for a copy of the registration records of the house you are researching.
 These will exist only if the house has been sold or transferred since compulsory registration was introduced: 1899 in London, 1979 in Scotland, 1990 in England and Wales, 2003 in Northern Ireland.
 If the house is registered, you will receive details of sales, boundary plans, owners, mortgages and other historical information.
-For more information go to - Land Registry for England & Wales, Land Registry for Scotland, Land Registry for Ireland
+For more information go to - Land Registry for England & Wales Land Registry for Scotland, Land Registry for Ireland

-Finding your property at the Land Registry
+How to find your property at the Land Registry

-If you find your property you can download:
+If you find your property you can download:-

 A title register where you can find out ownership details who owns the property, price paid/value stated, if sold since April 2000 and any rights of way or restrictions on the land noted on the register for only £3 or a

-title plan defining the property for only £3
+Title plan- defining the property for only £3